hardiktrivedi0612/event-planning/README.md

 - Yahoo Weather API used to get weather forecast
 - Swagger used for API documentation
 - JUnit used for unit testing
+- Used Memory (Map) as a datastore to save the request details to be retrieved later.
+So the data will be lost if the application is restarted.

 ## How to run:
 - Import the project to an IDE such as Eclipse, Spring Tool Suite that can build and run Maven projects